0xAliHn/kotlin-for-android-developers/application.md

 }
 ```

-For this Application instance to be used, remember to add this `App` in` AndroidManifest.xml '
+For this Application instance to be used, remember to add this `App` in `AndroidManifest.xml`

 ```xml
 <application